IzharSalvanaSyed/Python-Lists/README.md

 # Python-Lists
 Understand how to store, access, and manipulate data in lists: this is the first step towards effectively working with large amounts of data.

-# Python-Basics
-Exploring the basic concepts of Python.
-Discover how to use Python both interactively and through scripting.
-Create your first variables and familiarize yourself with Python's basic data types.

 ## Table of contents

 1. [Creating Lists](#createlists)